StackVista/stackstate-docs/use/stackstate-ui/perspectives/k8sTs-events-perspective.md

 ## Filter displayed events

-The events displayed can be filtered in the **View filters** panel on the left of the StackState UI.
+The events displayed can be filtered in the **View filters** panel on the left of the Rancher Observability UI.
 Event filters will be applied to the events shown in the Events Perspective.
 They're also included in the **Event** list in the right panel **View summary** tab and the details tabs - **Component details** and **Direct relation details**..

 ### Filter by source component